 (2-unit and Ext.
 1)

-Registrations for Bridging Courses have now closed.
+Registrations for Bridging Courses will open on Tuesday 6 January 2015.
 If you have any questions, please email .

 Bridging course scholarships